rodekruis/data-service-catalogue/docs/payment/payment.md

 ### Integration with local FSP

 Integration with local FSP.
-Delivery methods : digital payment.
+Delivery methods: digital payment.
 Mobile payment, Visa debit card, bank wire, etc. Read more on delivery methods page.

 !!! info "Integration with FSP and aggregator to 121"
     121 platform has integrated with a certain number of local FSP and aggregators.
 Find the list of existing integration here.